CharuDattPimple/WebdriverIO-Cucumber-BDD/README.md

 # WebdriverIO with Cucumber BDD

 This project consist of  webdriverIO  with Cucumber BDD framework.
-It generate Spec and JUNIT reports.This project is also integrated with CI tool Jenkins.
+It generate Spec reports.This project is also integrated with CI tool Jenkins.

 # Installation